Experimental drug for rare bone marrow disease shows early promise, but study halted

 Summary

-This study tested an experimental drug called REGN7257 in 17 people with severe aplastic anemia, a condition where the bone marrow stops making enough blood cells.
-The drug aims to help patients whose disease did not improve or came back after standard immune-suppressing treatments.
-The study was stopped early, and its main goal was to check safety and see if blood cell counts improve.
+This study tested an experimental drug called REGN7257 in 17 people with severe aplastic anemia, a rare condition where the bone marrow stops making enough blood cells.
+The drug was given to patients whose disease did not get better or came back after standard immune-suppressing treatments.
+The main goal was to check safety and see if the drug could improve blood cell counts, but the study was stopped early.

 Get updates